psr18-adapter/ruflin-elastica/README.md

 ## Usage

-This would be how a service configuration would like when using symfony/dependency-injection:
+This would be how a service configuration would look like when using symfony/dependency-injection:

 ```yml
 services: